Saturday, February 22, 2014

 Your parent’s evidence.
 When your parent dies, you are charged with carrying on their memory.
 In a sense, you take their place in the world.
 When you say Kaddish, you are testifying to this fact and that their lives merited to be perpetuated through you.
 Most people in shul did not know my mother.
 But through my daily saying of Kaddish, they got to know me.
 Through my efforts to go to shul every day to say Kaddish, I provided evidence that my mother lived a life worthy of memory and that, through her children, she continues to live.

 Keeping hope and faith alive.
 It’s been often noted that the Kaddish does not mention death.
 Moreover, it focuses not on the past, but the future.
 If some find that their parent’s death ruptures their relationship with God, saying Kaddish may help repair the breach.
 Kaddish speaks to the hope that God’s name will become fully known in the world.
-It is a prayer for better days ahead and of peace.
+It is a prayer for peace and better days ahead.
 Sometimes saying these words in the face of death may seem incongruous, even cruel, but the point is to keep saying them.
 Through the Kaddish, you are pointed to your own post-mourning future, to the belief that the sorrow will lift, that life will be renewed, and that the world, both heaven and earth, will someday be redeemed.

 These are some of the thoughts I developed while saying Kaddish.